-Use the News Article Search tool to locate news articles published in 2020.
+Use the News Article Search tool to locate news articles published between 2021-2016.

 To search for articles published between 2015-2001, please visit the news archive page.

 The Board of Trustees of Misericordia University has appointed Daniel J. Myers, Ph.D., professor and acting chairperson of Sociology at American University in Washington, D.C., as the next president of Misericordia University.
 Dr. Myers will begin his presidential term on July 1, 2021.

 In association with SAQA Global Exhibitions, this exhibition consists of 36 quilts created by textile and fiber artists from around the world who have used this medium to address the global migration crisis.
 Curated by Dr. Susan Beryl Marks and presented by Studio Art Quilt Associates, Inc. (SAQA), a nonprofit organization whose mission is to promote the art quilt through education, exhibitions, professional development, documentation, and publications.

 Misericordia University has announced the addition of Environmental Studies to its list of academic programming for Fall 2021, which offers new academic opportunities with a range a professional applications.
 The new major provides promising professional paths and aligns with core university values.